2026 CONFERENCE PROGRAM

 Dr. Megan Poole is an assistant professor of rhetoric and writing at the University of Texas at Austin, specializing in the intersection of rhetoric, science, and embodied experience.
 She is the author of Listening to Beauty: Rhetorics of Science in Sea and Sound (2025), a book that examines how encounters with beauty and wonder shape scientific discovery, drawing from interviews with leading biologists and stories of researchers’ experiences in the field.
 Poole’s work highlights the role of sensory engagement and aesthetic appreciation in expanding both the methodologies and possibilities of scientific knowledge.

-Dr. Krista Ratcliffe is Foundation Professor of English at Arizona State University, specializing in rhetoric, feminist theory, and critical race studies.
-Known for her work on rhetorical listening, she is the author of Rhetorical Listening: Identification, Gender, Whiteness, and co-editor of Rhetorics of Whiteness.
-Ratcliffe previously chaired English departments at Marquette and Purdue, served as president of major rhetoric societies, and is recognized as a Rhetoric Society of America Fellow.
+Prof. Krista Ratcliffe is Foundation Professor of English at Arizona State University (ASU) specializing in rhetoric, feminist theory, and anti-racist critiques of whiteness as a constructed racial category.
+Known for her work on listening, she is the author of seven books, including Rhetorical Listening: Identification, Gender, Whiteness (2006), co-author of Rhetorical Listening in Action: A Concept-Tactic Approach (2022), and co-editor of the collection Rhetorics of Whiteness (2016).
+Ratcliffe previously chaired English departments at ASU, Purdue University, and Marquette University, served as president of major rhetoric societies, and is recognized as a Rhetoric Society of America Fellow.

 With Prof. Adam Nocek (Thursday’s Keynote)